Bhadrakali Mishra: Personal life

 Bhadrakali Mishra was born on 6 February 1920 to Dwarika Parshad Mishra (द्वारिका प्रशाद मिश्र) and Ram Ratan Kuwari (राम रत्न कुँवरी) in the village of Pipra in Mahottari District, located in the southern plains.
-Bhadrakali had an elder and a younger brother.

 Sometime in his late-teens, Bhadrakali Mishra was married to Lilawati Mishra (लीलावति मिश्र), the daughter of Bishwanath Prasad Mishra from Chhapra, Bihar, India.
 His father-in-law, Bishwanath Prasad was a close friend of the first President of India, Dr. Rajendra Prasad.
-By profession, he was a defense lawyer, primarily for criminal cases during the British Raj.
+By profession, he was a defence lawyer, primarily for criminal cases during the British Raj.

-Bhadrakali and Lilawati Mishra were married for about 45 years, until Lilawati's death in 1987, in Patna, India.
 They had three sons, Vijay, Ajay and Vinay.

-Vijay Mishra (1946-1977) spent most of his life in Nepal and started Vijay Printing Press, one of the country's first privately owned mechanical printing presses.
-Ajay Mishra (1952-2011) initially served in the Merchant Navy in India as an engineer, returning to Nepal in 1981, and was one of the country's first Apple certified service providers (for Macintosh computers).
-He is also credited as having designed and developed Preeti, the first computer font for Nepali language.
-Vinay Mishra (1956-) a Fellow of the Royal College of Surgeons is presently the Chief Surgeon at the Abdur Razzaque Ansari Memorial Hospital in Ranchi, Bihar.

-Among his grandchildren, Vibhu Mishra (son of Ajay Mishra) is an official at the United Nations, serving at the Department of Public Information, having previously served at the secretariat of the UN Economic and Social Commission for Asia and the Pacific, the Office of the UN High Commissioner for Human Rights and the United Nations Mission in Nepal.

-One of Bhadrakali Mishra's cousins, Shyam Nandan Prasad Mishra, served as the Minister of External Affairs of India from 28 July 1979 to 13 January 1980.
+Bhadrakali Mishra had an elder brother, Gunjakali Mishra, and a younger brother, Jwala Prasad Mishra.
+One of his cousins, Shyam Nandan Prasad Mishra, served as the Minister of External Affairs of India from 28 July 1979 to 13 January 1980.

-Honours
+Mishra did not subscribe to the notions of the caste hierarchy.
+Influenced by Gandhian ideals, he actively advocated for an end to caste system, in particular the practice of untouchability.
+Upon his retirement from public life, Mishra often visited the homes of the so called "lower castes" in and around his village, and shared meals with them.

+Honors

 Some of the prominent honours bestowed upon Bhadrakali Mishra included: